gcmaidana/fetch-exercise/README.md

 # Build instructions

-Right click on [MainActivity](https://github.com/gcmaidana/fetch-exercise/blob/master/app/src/main/java/com/example/fetch_exercise/MainActivity.java) and run the program in Android Studio.
+Right click on [MainActivity class](https://github.com/gcmaidana/fetch-exercise/blob/master/app/src/main/java/com/example/fetch_exercise/MainActivity.java) and run the program in Android Studio.
 You can run it on your own physical device if you'd like, but if you want to use a emulator, I recommend the Pixel 2 in Android Studio because it has a fairly large screen.